What Are Vaccines and What Do They Do?

 No. There is currently no vaccine that will prevent HIV infection or treat those who have it.

 Why Do We Need an HIV Vaccine?

 Vaccines historically have been the most effective means to prevent and even eradicate infectious diseases.
-They safely and cost-effectively prevent illness, disability and death.
+They safely and cost-effectively prevent illness, disability, and death.
 Like smallpox and polio vaccines, a preventive HIV vaccine could help save millions of lives.

-Why Don't We Have an HIV Vaccine Yet?
+Why Don't We Have An HIV Vaccine Yet?

-How Is HIV Different from Other Viruses?
+How Is HIV Different From Other Viruses?

 In part, HIV is different from other viruses because your immune system never fully gets rid of it.
 Most people who are infected with a virus recover from the infection, and their immune systems "clear" the virus from their bodies.
 This is true even for viruses that can be deadly, like influenza.

-What’s the Latest on HIV Vaccine Research?
+What’s The Latest On HIV Vaccine Research?